Height and Weight Air Force Requirements: What You Need to Know

 A scale with a measuring tape, a height chart, and a weight chart, all with the Department of the Air Force logo displayed prominently

-Here are some key points to remember:
+Here are some essential points to consider:

-• It applies to both Air and Space Forces
+• It applies to both Air and Space Forces.

-• Assessments began in April 2023
+• Assessments commenced in April 2023.

 Frequently Asked Questions